Bipolar I Disorder

 For severe manic episodes, traditional antipsychotics (such as Haldol, Loxapine, or Thorazine) as well as newer antipsychotic drugs -- also called atypical antipsychotics -- may be necessary.
 Abilify, Risperdal, Saphris, Seroquel, Geodon, and Zyprexa are often used, and many other drugs are available.
 The antipsychotic Latuda is approved for use -- either alone or with lithium or Depakote -- in cases of bipolar I depression.
 Antipsychotic medicines are also sometimes used for preventive treatment.

 Common antidepressants such as Prozac, Zoloft, and Paxil have not been shown to be as effective for treating depression in bipolar disorder as in unipolar depression.
 In a small percentage of people, they can also set off or worsen a manic episode in a person with bipolar disorder.
 For these reasons, the first-line treatments for depression in bipolar disorder involve medicines that have been shown to have antidepressant properties but also no known risk for causing or worsening mania.
-The two FDA-approved treatments for bipolar depression are Seroquel or Seroquel XR and Symbyax (olanzapine-fluoxetine) combination.
+The three FDA-approved treatments for bipolar depression are Seroquel or Seroquel XR, Symbyax (olanzapine-fluoxetine) combination and LAtuda.
 Other mood-stabilizing treatments that are sometimes recommended for treating acute bipolar depression include lithium, Depakote, and Lamictal (although none of these medicines is FDA-approved specifically for bipolar depression).
 If these fail, after a few weeks a traditional antidepressant or other medicine may sometimes be added.
 Psychotherapy, such as cognitive-behavioral therapy, may also help.

 People with bipolar I disorder (mania or depression) have a high risk for recurrences and usually are advised to take medicines on a continuous basis for prevention.